Debra D. Mays

 “I can …”

-I can (as a teacher) help the students gain knowledge on the beliefs of John Locke.
+I can (as a teacher) help the students gain knowledge on the more serious the crime, the harsher the punishment will be.

-Learning Targets For Students: (1) The Need For Government.
-(2) Keeping Order. and (3) Providing Security.
+Learning Targets For Students: (1) Felonies (2) Penal Codes and (3) Legal Proceedings

-Learning Targets For Students: (1) Complete Independence.
-(2) Colonists. and (3) Freedom.
+Learning Targets For Students: (1) Resolve Disputes (2) Lawsuits and (3) Arbitration

-I can (as a teacher) help the students gain knowledge on the ideas of Thomas Paine.
+I can (as a teacher) help the students gain knowledge on clarifying differences between the two sides and preparing for the trial.

-Essential Question- What is the purpose of government?
+Essential Question- What are the different types of felonies?

-Learning Targets For Students: (1) Second Continental Congress.
-(2) American Colonies. and (3) Independent States.
+Learning Targets For Students: (1) Criminal Trial (2) Lost earnings and (3) The Evidence

-I can (as a teacher) help the students gain knowledge on the U.S. as a rightfully independent nation.
+I can (as a teacher) help the students gain knowledge on parties with no settlement will go to trial.

 Instructional Strategies/